Plotting rjuliabugs draws using bayesplot package

 ## Univariate marginal posterior distributions

-package includes functions for visualizing
+The bayesplot package includes functions for visualizing

 marginal posterior distributions through histograms or kernel density